 Water Filtration and Reabsorption

 The majority of the human body is composed of water.
-Regulating the volume of water in each of the fluid compartments of the body is key for a variety of reasons, including the regulation of blood pressure, cardiac output and ion transport.
+Regulating the volume of water in each of the fluid compartments of the body is vital in the regulation of various physiological processes, including blood pressure, cardiac output and electrolyte balance (e.g. regulation of sodium, potassium, magnesium and calcium).

-There are 3 main places where H2O reabsorption occurs: the proximal convoluted tubule (PCT), the descending limb of the Loop of Henle and the collecting ducts (CD).
+Water reabsorption mainly occurs in three locations with high or regulated water permeability: the proximal convoluted tubule (PCT), the descending limb of the Loop of Henle and the collecting duct (CD).

-It is also important to note that water reabsorption is heavily driven by the movement of Na+ – as a rule of thumb, water tends to follow the direction that sodium moves in.
+In most of the nephron, water reabsorption is heavily driven by osmotic gradients, largely generated by the transport of solutes.
+Since Na+ is the most abundant solute, water tends to follow the direction that sodium moves in.

 Diagram showing water filtration and absorption in the nephron